Humayooni

-Hamaayooni's influence transcends national borders and ethnic divisions.

 Hamaayooni's works

-Humayooni wrote many books such as, Fatwaa-e-Humayooni, Deewane Maftoon, Frahang-e-Humayooni and others.
+Humayooni wrote many books such as Fatwaa-e-Humayooni, Deewane Maftoon, Frahang-e-Humayooni and others.
 Humayooni had command over Sindhi, Persian and Arabic, and taught these languages to his disciples.
 Besides that he was a poet and his book of poetry is known as Dewan-e-Maftoon.

 Death

-He died on 11 Ramadan 1336 hijri 20 June 1918 C.E.
+He died on 20 June 1918.

-Urs Mubarak
+Urs

-Disciples celebrate's Maftoon's Urs Mubarak every year in Islamic month Ramadan.
+Disciples celebrate his urs every year on 11 Ramadan.